MicrosoftDocs/dynamics365smb-docs/business-central/marketing-add-contact-segment.md

 If you have added contacts by mistake and want to go back one step, then choose the **Go Back** action.

 ## To refine the number of contacts
 After you have selected the contacts within a segment, you may decide to remove some but keep others.
-You can manually remove contacts from the lines in the **Segment** page, but it is easier and faster to use the **Refine Contacts** action.
+You can manually remove contacts from the lines on the **Segment** page, but it is easier and faster to use the **Refine Contacts** action.

 1. Open the segment.
 2. Choose **Contacts**, and then choose the **Refine Contacts** action.
 The **Remove Contacts - Refine** page opens.